Keep It Hid

-Keep It Hid is the debut solo album by the American blues-rock musician Dan Auerbach of the Black Keys, released in 2009 on Nonesuch Records.
+Keep It Hid is the debut solo album by the American blues-rock musician Dan Auerbach of the Black Keys, released on February 10, 2009, through Nonesuch Records.
 The second track, "I Want Some More", was featured in season 2, episode 2 of Peaky Blinders.
 "Heartbroken, in Disrepair" was featured on the 2011 video game Need for Speed: The Run.
 The final track, "Goin' Home", was included in the soundtrack of the 2009 film Up in the Air.

 Track listing

 All songs written by Dan Auerbach, except where noted.